What is secondhand smoke?

 Why should you be concerned about secondhand smoke exposure?

-The 2006 Surgeon General report states states that scientific evidence indicates that there is no risk-free level of secondhand smoke exposure; even brief exposure can be harmful to health.
+According to the U.S. Surgeon General report, there is no risk-free level of secondhand smoke exposure; even brief exposure can be harmful to health.

-The newest Surgeon General's Report released in 2014 estimates that in the past 50 years 2.5 million people who don't smoke have died because they breathed secondhand smoke.
-This same report shows that secondhand smoke contains more than 7,000 chemicals, and at least 70 of them are known to cause cancer.
-Secondhand smoke causes 30,000 to 60,000 adult deaths each year from heart disease and an additional 3,000 non-smokers die from lung cancer each year.
+It is estimated that in the past 50 years, more than two million people who did not smoke died because of their exposure to secondhand smoke.
+Secondhand smoke often contains more than 7,000 chemicals and at least 70 of them are known to cause cancer.
+It is estimated that secondhand smoke causes more than 30,000 adult deaths each year from heart disease and thousands of non-smokers die from lung cancer annually.

 What are the health risks for children exposed to secondhand smoke?